 When visiting Mexico on a budget, the last thing you want is to spend a fortune at the hospital if you fall ill.
 The best way to avoid such a situation is by getting travel insurance.

-A little bit of extra spending will cover anything from trip cancellation or delays due to sickness, injuries, or death in the family, to covering other potential financial risks like rental car insurance and your medical expenses if you fall sick while traveling.
+Extra spending will cover anything from trip cancellation or delays due to sickness, injuries, or death in the family to other potential financial risks like rental car insurance and medical expenses if you fall sick while traveling.

 Avoid Going With Tours

 For example, Huasteca Potosina has some of the best sights in all of Mexico but is not accessible by any public transport.
-A guided tour will not only cost you more than $100, but you will also have to follow their timetable.
+A guided tour will cost you more than $100, and you will also have to follow their timetable.
 That ain’t traveling slow, amigo.

-If you are really up for it, hitchhiking can be a great way to save a lot of money on such trips.
-This will also give you a chance to get to know the local people better, which is always a part of exploring any country.
+If you are up for it, hitchhiking can be a great way to save a lot of money on such trips.
+This will also allow you to get to know the local people better, which is always a part of exploring any country.